bronzeRaf/DigitalFilters/README.md

 ## EchoCancellation
 This  is a set of scripts that contain a noise cancellation filter, based on a Wiener filter.
-It is a comparison between an LMS, a normalized LMS and a RLS algorithm
+It is a comparison between an LMS, a normalized LMS and a RLS algorithm.

 The 2 main scripts of the project are the following: